Open Hands, Open Hearts

 In a time of financial hardship, God’s truth never seemed so clear.

-At the same time, James and Andrea were re-reading “The Treasure Principle,” by Randy Alcorn and had a realization that transformed their minds and hearts.
+At the same time Andrea and her husband, James were re-reading “The Treasure Principle,” by Randy Alcorn and had a realization that transformed their minds and hearts.
 “It was such an amazing manifestation to us: it all belongs to God,” she recalls.
 “We realized if we had given it away to ministry, then it would never have been taken away.”